 Graduating in 1982 from Case Western Reserve University with a M.A. in Renaissance Art History, Janet Seiz’s object-oriented approach to art history was formed by the program’s close cooperation with the Cleveland Museum of Art.
 Experiences from a series of collections-based seminars with objects from the CMA’s collections positioned the centrality of the object in Seiz’s early work, and it remains so decades later.

 Seiz taught undergraduate art history on the faculties of Augustana College in Rock Island, Illinois and St. Ambrose University in Davenport Iowa, for twenty years, while also furthering graduate studies at the University of Iowa.
 As slide libraries became reorganized digitally, Seiz took a great interest in the new technologies of the field.
-Most recently Seiz was a faculty member at North Carolina A & T State University in Greensboro, North Carolina.
 In addition to a twenty-five year teaching career, Seiz has researched and published articles on Venetian ceiling painting, (‘Un soffitto attribuito a Gaspare Diziani e ai Valeriani: da Ca’ Dandolo al Butterworth Center di Moline’, by Janet Seiz & George Knox, Arte veneta 61, 2005, 228-232 and Leonardo Da Vinci’s Workshop.